Justice Society of America: DC Rebirth (2011–2017)

+New Justice (2018–2021)

 In the pages of "Dark Nights: Death Metal", Justice Society members Green Lantern, Flash, Doctor Fate, and Wildcat were shown to be guarding the Valhalla Cemetery.
 The password to get in was "Ma Hunkel" where Green Lantern mentioned that she was the first guardian of the JSA's first headquarters.
 As Superman and his allies prepare for their final fight against both Perpetua and the Darkest Knight, Justice Society members Damage, Green Lantern, and Flash were present.
 In addition, Batman used the Black Lantern ring to revive JSA members Atom, Hourman, Ma Hunkel, and Sandman.
 At the end of "Dark Nights: Death Metal", the Justice Society are shown fighting in World War II alongside the narrator of the series Sgt.
 Rock.
 It is explicitly noted that this is 1943 in the DC universe, indicating that they have been fully restored to the timeline.

-Infinite Frontier / The New Golden Age
+Infinite Frontier (2021–2023)

+Dawn of DC (2023–2024)

-In August 2022 it was announced that following the conclusion of Flashpoint Beyond, a one shot entitled The New Golden Age would release in November that year, with a new JSA series spinning out of that with Geoff Johns writing and Mikel Janín providing art.
+In August 2022 it was announced that following the conclusion of Flashpoint Beyond, a one shot entitled The New Golden Age would release in November that year, with heavy ties to the fourth volume of the Justice Society of America series, with Geoff Johns writing and Mikel Janín providing art.
+The central storyline also ties in to several limited series like Stargirl: The Lost Children, Alan Scott: The Green Lantern, Jay Garrick: The Flash, and Wesley Dodds: The Sandman.

+The first five issues had the Justice Society encountering a Huntress from a possible future and fighting Per Degaton and his time clones.
+Per Degaton is defeated and Huntress' possible future is erased with Huntress remaining in the present.